Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Conclusions

-In this work, we sought to develop Bayesian regret bounds for model-based RL that can scale efficiently in continuous space, alleviating a linear dependence on the input dimension of prior works.
-To achieve this objective, we considered a version of posterior sampling that is operating together with an inner-loop thinning procedure that removes points according to those which contribute least to the posterior as quantified by KSD.
+In this work, we develop a novel Bayesian regret analysis for model-based RL that can scale efficiently in continuous space under more general distributional settings and we achieve this objective by constructing a coreset of points that contributes the most to the posterior as quantified by KSD.
 Theoretical and experimental analysis bore out the practical utility of this methodology.
-In terms of {\bf broader impacts}, this work is of a conceptual nature, so we cannot comment concretely on how these prototypes may be used beyond a speculative nature.
-In particular, their impacts could be either positive or negative.